Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Phase Diagram

 As we introduce and increase interaction $V_{NN}$, numerical tractability becomes costly.
-Same as our earlier analyses, we resort to DMRG-based tensor network calculations for entanglement entropy in the half-filled ground state and use a lattice of 120 sites.
+Similar to our earlier analyses, we employ DMRG-based tensor network calculations to determine the entanglement entropy in the half-filled ground state, utilizing a lattice of 120 sites.
 For values of $V_{NN}$ large compared to the hopping energy scales of the system, the fitting of entanglement entropy vs subsystem size was accurate, as shown in Figure~\ref{fig:cc_EE}.
 Interestingly, now for strong interaction, the central charge of the effective CFT is $1$, as opposed to $2$ of the free theory.
 What this means is as follows.
 The two decoupled $c=1$ CFTs with two types of gapless modes in the free regime get coupled once we introduce an inter-chain density-density correlation.
 As a result of this coupling, even in the perturbative domain of the interaction strength, one mode becomes gapped with an effective mass $\Delta \propto V_{NN}$.
 Another mode remains gapless.
 That's why the phase boundary (separated by edge entanglement and reaffirmed by the spectral gap) between A and C remains robust.
 But in the entanglement entropy calculation, the logarithmic contribution comes only from gapless modes.
 Here, now, a single fermion species rendering gapless modes, the central charge becomes 1.
 This mechanism is the same as that of the result that edge entanglement reduces from $2\ln 2$ to $\ln 2$ even for a perturbative $V_{NN}$ in phase C, i.e., lifting of degeneracy by the inter-chain interaction.

 For smaller values of $V_{NN}$, the gap generated in one of the fermionic modes $\Delta$ is small.
 If the associated correlation length $\xi \sim 1/\Delta$ is larger than the total lattice site (with appropriate scaling), DMRG computation won't be able to notice the gap within the finite-time convergence tolerance.
 That is the reason for the lower accuracy in Figure~\ref{fig:cc_EE} for $V_{NN}<1$.